mtgjson/mtgjson-website/docs/data-models/card-deck/index.md

 > ### variations <Badge type="warning" text="optional" />
 >
-> A list of card `uuid`'s of this card with alternate printings in the same set.
-Excludes Un&#8209;sets.
+> A list of card `uuid`'s of this card with alternate printings in the same set, excluding Un&#8209;sets.
 >
 > - **Type:** `string[]`
 > - **Introduced:** `v4.1.2`